ImplFerris/esp32-book/src/ultrasonic/code.md

 esp-generate --chip esp32 ultrasonic
 ```

 This will open a screen asking you to select options.
+In the latest esp-hal, ledc requires us to enable the unstable features.

+- So you select the option "Enable unstable HAL features."

-For now, we dont need to select any options.
-Just save it by pressing "s" in the keyboard.
+Then save it by pressing "s" in the keyboard.

 ## Setup the LED Pin and configure PWM
 You should understand this code by now.
 If not, please complete the Fading [LED section](../led/index.md) first.